BU-Spark/summer2021internship/README.md

 This repository contains student project data generated in Summer 2021

-To add yourself to the repository, open a PR modifying `COLLABORATORS`, entering your GitHub username in a newline.
+To add yourself to the repository, open a Pull Request modifying `COLLABORATORS`, entering your GitHub username in a newline.

 All Pull Requests must follow the Pull Request Template, with a title formatted like such `[Project Name]: <Descriptive Title>`